Family Floer SYZ singularities for the conifold transition: Introduction

-Transitioning to the mirror side, a dual fibration $f_0$ is expected to encode quantum correction data for $\pi_0$ \cite[9.4.1]{Joyce_book}.
-As quantum correction involves holomorphic disks, employing substantial Floer theory is logical.
-However, Gromov's compactness, a fundamental theorem in symplectic geometry, ensures the convergence of Floer-theoretic invariants only over the non-archimedean Novikov field $\Lambda=\mathbb C((T^{\mathbb R}))$ instead of over $\mathbb C$.
-Consequently, it is natural to turn to a non-archimedean version of integrable systems developed by Kontsevich and Soibelman \cite{KSAffine}.
-The tropicalization map, $\trop: (\Lambda^*)^n\to\mathbb R^n$, serves as a non-archimedean counterpart to the logarithm map $\mathrm{Log}$.
-The only distinction between the two lies in the replacement of the archimedean norm in $\mathbb C$ with the non-archimedean norm in $\Lambda$.
-Then, it is natural to ask: \textit{Does a mirror fibration $f_0: \mathscr Y_0\to B_0$ exist, still displaying a similar composition of local segments $\trop^{-1}(V_i)\to V_i$, but with $\trop$ replacing $\mathrm{Log}$?}
+On the mirror side, a dual fibration $f_0$ is expected to incorporate quantum correction data for $\pi_0$ via holomorphic disks (cf. \cite{Joyce_book}, Section 9.4.1).
+Since quantum corrections involve these disks, Floer theory becomes a natural framework.
+However, Gromov's compactness theorem, a cornerstone of symplectic geometry, guarantees Floer-theoretic invariant convergence only over the non-archimedean Novikov field $\Lambda = \mathbb{C}((T^\mathbb{R}))$ instead of the complex numbers.
+This naturally leads us to the non-archimedean version of integrable systems developed by Kontsevich and Soibelman \cite{KSAffine}, nowadays called \textit{affinoid torus fibration} \cite{NA_nonarchimedean_SYZ}.
+The tropicalization map, $\trop: (\Lambda^*)^n \to \mathbb{R}^n$, offers a non-archimedean counterpart to the logarithm map, $\mathrm{Log}$.
+A key distinction lies in the substitution of the archimedean norm in $\mathbb{C}$ with its non-archimedean counterpart in $\Lambda$.
+We are then led to a natural question: can a mirror fibration $f_0: \mathscr{Y}_0 \to B_0$ exist that retains a similar composition of local segments $\trop^{-1}(V_i) \to V_i$, but substitutes $\trop$ for $\mathrm{Log}$?

-If so, the resulting $f_0:\mathscr Y_0\to B_0$ would be the so-called affinoid torus fibration, which automatically preserves the integral affine structure, making it a highly plausible candidate.
-The total space $\mathscr Y_0$ would need to be modified from $R^1\pi_{0*}(U(1))$ to $R^1\pi_{0*}(U_\Lambda)$, where $U_\Lambda$ is the unit circle in $\Lambda$.
-However, the main challenge lies in the fact that the gluing of these $\trop^{-1}(V_i)\to V_i$ must occur within the realm of non-archimedean analytic spaces.
-This necessitates a more rigid gluing process compared to, say, smooth manifold gluing.
-Furthermore, the gluing should be meaningful, not arbitrary.

-Our prior foundational work \cite{Yuan_I_FamilyFloer} establishes that Maslov-0 holomorphic disks bounded by $\pi_0$-fibers provide a unique canonical algorithm for analytically gluing local segments $\trop^{-1}(V_i)\to V_i$ into a \textit{canonical dual affinoid torus fibration}, denoted by $\pi_0^\vee$.
-This refers to item (iii) in Conjecture \ref{conjecture_SYZ}.
-Practically speaking, using fewer charts in the atlas $(U_i\to V_i)$ is possible with more information of Maslov-0 disk locations (Proposition \ref{void_wall_cross_prop}); given extra conditions, the superpotentials can often reveal the analytic gluing maps by computing them in different chambers (\S \ref{ss_T_dual_constr}).
-Indeed, the existence and uniqueness of the construction, along with a few of its properties, are often sufficient for generating examples and applications.
-When the outcomes happen to be explicit as in this paper, they can be also appreciated independently.
-Generally speaking, a superpotential is caused by (partial) compactification.
-The more compactifications we explore, the more superpotentials we come across, and the better we understand the properties of analytic gluing.